Facebook logo Schedule Now

 Do Dental Crowns Get Cavities?

-It is impossible for a crown to develop cavities, but the tooth underneath it still can.
+A crown can't develop cavities, but the tooth underneath it still can.
 A crowned tooth has about the same risk of decay as an uncrowned tooth.
 Poor oral hygiene makes it possible for bacteria and plaque to form around the gumline where the tooth meets the crown.
-They can then travel underneath the crown and weak havoc on the underlying tooth.
+They can then travel underneath the crown and wreak havoc on the underlying tooth.
 You can prevent cavities in crowned teeth the same way as you do for your other teeth.
 Brush, floss, and see your dentist for routine checkups.

 Does It Hurt to Get a Dental Crown?

 Just like when you get a filling, your dentist will numb the tooth they’ll be working on when you get a crown.
 After your tooth is prepared, it may feel sensitive for the next few days.
-This can be managed with over-the-counter pain relievers, but give your dentist a call if the discomfort worsens.
-Since crowns protect vulnerable teeth from damaged, they can help to prevent further sensitivity going forward.
+This can be managed with over-the-counter pain relievers but give your dentist a call if the discomfort worsens.
+Since crowns protect vulnerable teeth from damage, they can help prevent further sensitivity going forward.

 What Happens If You Wait Too Long to Get a Dental Crown?